Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Solution:

-• Implement intelligent caching strategies
+• Implement intelligent caching for identical or similar queries.

 Challenge 3: Quality Control